alien2112/currency-convertor/README.md

-# Advanced Currency Converter
+# Currency Converter

 ## Overview

-The Advanced Currency Converter is a sleek, user-friendly web application that allows users to perform currency conversions with real-time exchange rates.
+The Currency Converter is a sleek, user-friendly web application that allows users to perform currency conversions with real-time exchange rates.
 Built with HTML, CSS, and JavaScript, this tool not only converts currencies but also provides additional features to enhance the user experience.

 ![Currency Converter Screenshot](screenshot.png)